Glavo/japp/README.md

 [![Gradle Check](https://github.com/Glavo/japp/actions/workflows/check.yml/badge.svg)](https://github.com/Glavo/japp/actions/workflows/check.yml)

-A new packaging format for Java programs.

-Features:
+JApp is a modern Java program packaging format.

+Its design goal is to be a better alternative to shadow jar (fat jar) and launch4j, and to be the optimal solution for single-file packaging and distribution of Java programs.

+## Features and Progress

 * Pack multiple modular or non-modular JARs into one file;
   * Unlike Shadow JAR (Fat JAR), JApp has good support for the Java module system;